Negative energy blowup results for the focusing Hartree hierarchy via identities of virial and localized virial type: Proofs of the main theorems: negative energy blow-up solutions

+\begin{lemma} Set $\mu=-1$.
 Suppose that $(\gamma^{(k)})_{k\geq 1}$ is an (A)--(D)-admissible solution to (\ref{label_1}) which is radially symmetric in the $x$ and $x'$ variables respectively (in the sense given in the statement of Theorem \ref{label_6}).
 We then have

 for every $R>0$, where we have written $r=|x|$, $r'=|x'|$, and set